How to Change Father’s Attitudes Towards Breastfeeding Through Education

 The IIFAS is the chosen tool for assessing the success or failure of the intervention.
 As previously mentioned, a complete literature review was conducted before the development of the intervention.
 Through the literature review, it was found that the IIFAS was successful in assessing intervention effectiveness.

 Three individual studies were reviewed and analyzed to determine the reliability and validity of the IIFAS (De la Mora et al., 1999).
-All three studies were predictive of breastfeeding outcomes, higher favorability toward breastfeeding led to higher breastfeeding rates (exclusive or partial) (De la Mora et al., 1999).
+All three studies were predictive of breastfeeding outcomes; higher favorability toward breastfeeding led to higher breastfeeding rates (exclusive or partial) (De la Mora et al., 1999).
 Abdulahi and colleagues (2020) most recently conducted a study testing reliability and validity in Ethiopian populations and found acceptable internal consistency (Cronbach’s alpha= 0.72).
 Confirmatory factor analysis also showed the IIFAS validity (χ2/df = 2.11, RMSEA = 0.049, CFI = 0.845, TLI = 0.82) (Abdulahi et al., 2020).
 By conducting reliability and validity testing across different populations, researchers can prove the usefulness of the IIFAS in any population (De la Mora et al., 1999, Abdulahi et al., 2020).

 Measures

 The IIFAS is a 17-questions 5-point Likert scale survey completed by participants twice during the study, once pre-education and once post-education.
 Convenience sampling was conducted for this intervention (Gall et al., 1996).
 According to Gall et al. (1996), convenience sampling is one of the easiest ways to obtain volunteer participants for a study.
 Sample recruitment was voluntary and took place between October 19, 2020, and November 23, 2020.
 The data was collected on a rolling basis.
-As a participant completed the initial survey, if they were deemed eligible, thus not meeting any of the exclusion set forth at the beginning of the study, the initial IIFAS was sent to complete.

 Analysis